morisawausa/_vfvisualizer/README.md

 As a caveat: If you use this notation, then no other glyph names in your project should contain `.sub_` (this is the string our preprocessor uses to identify substitutions) as a substring in their names.
 Hopefully this isn't too arduous of a restriction 😊.

 ## Using the tool

-There are two different ways to use this tool to build substitutions for font binaries.
-One way is to work with a set of `.ufo` files tied together by a `.designspace` file.
-The other method is to work directly with binary `.ttf` data by using the `ttx` tool.
-We greatly prefer the `.designspace` method, so that's what we prefer.

-### The `.glyphs` via `.designspace` Method

 There are a few steps that you need to take in order to use the visualizer: